Scanning electron microscope: Scanning process and image formation

 In a typical SEM, an electron beam is thermionically emitted from an electron gun fitted with a tungsten filament cathode.
 Tungsten is normally used in thermionic electron guns because it has the highest melting point and lowest vapor pressure of all metals, thereby allowing it to be electrically heated for electron emission, and because of its low cost.
-Other types of electron emitters include lanthanum hexaboride (LaB_{6}) cathodes, which can be used in a standard tungsten filament SEM if the vacuum system is upgraded or field emission guns (FEG), which may be of the cold-cathode type using tungsten single crystal emitters or the thermally assisted Schottky type, that use emitters of tungsten single crystals coated in zirconium oxide.
+Other types of electron emitters include lanthanum hexaboride (LaB_{6}) cathodes, which can be used in a standard tungsten filament SEM if the vacuum system is upgraded, or field emission guns (FEG), which may be of the cold-cathode type using tungsten single crystal emitters or the thermally assisted Schottky type, that use emitters of tungsten single crystals coated in zirconium oxide.

 The electron beam, which typically has an energy ranging from 0.2 keV to 40 keV, is focused by one or two condenser lenses to a spot about 0.4 nm to 5 nm in diameter.
 The beam passes through pairs of scanning coils or pairs of deflector plates in the electron column, typically in the final lens, which deflect the beam in the x and y axes so that it scans in a raster fashion over a rectangular area of the sample surface.

-When the primary electron beam interacts with the sample, the electrons lose energy by repeated random scattering and absorption within a teardrop-shaped volume of the specimen known as the interaction volume, which extends from less than 100 nm to approximately 5 µm into the surface.
-The size of the interaction volume depends on the electron's landing energy, the atomic number of the specimen and the specimen's density.
-The energy exchange between the electron beam and the sample results in the reflection of high-energy electrons by elastic scattering, emission of secondary electrons by inelastic scattering and the emission of electromagnetic radiation, each of which can be detected by specialized detectors.
+When the primary electron beam interacts with the sample, the electrons lose energy by repeated random scattering and absorption within a teardrop-shaped volume of the specimen known as the interaction volume, which extends from less than 100 nm to approximately 5 μm into the surface.
+The size of the interaction volume depends on the electron's landing energy, the atomic number of the specimen, and the specimen's density.
+The energy exchange between the electron beam and the sample results in the reflection of high-energy electrons by elastic scattering, the emission of secondary electrons by inelastic scattering, and the emission of electromagnetic radiation, each of which can be detected by specialized detectors.
 The beam current absorbed by the specimen can also be detected and used to create images of the distribution of specimen current.
 Electronic amplifiers of various types are used to amplify the signals, which are displayed as variations in brightness on a computer monitor (or, for vintage models, on a cathode-ray tube).
 Each pixel of computer video memory is synchronized with the position of the beam on the specimen in the microscope, and the resulting image is, therefore, a distribution map of the intensity of the signal being emitted from the scanned area of the specimen.
-Older microscopes captured images on film, but most modern instrument collect digital images.
+Older microscopes captured images on film, but most modern instruments collect digital images.